Friday, November 18, 2011

 How Bing Travel Can Help

-The free tools and tips that Bing Travel offers are just what moms and dads traveling with children need to save time and money when shopping for and booking holiday trips.
+The free tools and tips that Microsoft Bing Travel offers are just what moms and dads traveling with children need to save time and money when shopping for and booking holiday trips.
 That's where Bing's Price Predictor comes in: it's an invaluable airfare prediction tool that shows whether the lowest fares appear to be rising or dropping and provides recommendations on whether to buy now or wait.

 Tapping its proprietary technology, the Bing Travel site has the ability to analyze 225+ billion airfare observations.
 The result is that they can provide recommendations with a level of confidence and also give you a feel for expected price increases or decreases over the next seven days.